 Jamie Favaro, Founder

-Jamie began working in harm reduction at Tapestry Health in 2001.
-She went on to found Washington Heights CORNER Project which began out of a backpack and grew to be one of the most reputable syringe exchange programs in the United States.
+Jamie began working in syringe exchange at Tapestry Health in 2001.
+She went on to found Washington Heights CORNER Project in 2005 which began as a direct action response to the lack of clean syringe access in Northern Manhattan.
 Jamie later managed the Injection Drug Users Health Alliance, a coalition of the 14 syringe exchange programs based in New York City, and also worked as a strategic expansion consultant in the field of harm reduction.
 When not working on NEXT, Jamie is the Senior Advisor for Strategy and Special Projects at Harm Reduction Coalition.

 Schuyler Duveen, Technical Advisor